codebar/tutorials/js/lesson8/tutorial.md

 # Things to help you get started

 There is an abundance of resources out there that can help you out, but all you need to get started is an idea.
-Overthinking and overengineering what you want to do, can make things a lot harder for you so always remember to keep things simple and evolve the project gradually.
+Over-thinking and over-engineering what you want to do, can make things a lot harder for you so always remember to keep things simple and evolve the project gradually.

 ## Building your interface